 Other lights tell you the ABS isn’t working, there is a fault in the airbag system, or, on some cars, the tyre pressure monitoring system has detected pressure loss.
 The vehicle handbook lists all the warning lights and what they mean.

-A red light means you should stop immediately and get the fault repaired, but you can’t ignore amber lights either.
-These usually mean it’s OK to finish that journey, but the fault should still be checked before you use the car again.
+A red light means stop immediately and get the fault repaired, but that doesn't mean you can ignore an amber light.
+These usually mean it’s OK to finish your current journey, but the fault should be checked before you use the car again.